JPCodeCraft/AlbionDataAvalonia/README.md

 # FAQ

 ### How do I make it work with ExitLag?
 Just change the `Packets redirection method` to `Legacy - NDIS` and it should work.
-This setting is under `TOOLS`.
+This setting is under `TOOLS` in yout ExitLag app.

 ![image](https://github.com/JPCodeCraft/AlbionDataAvalonia/assets/11092613/94a76ea6-6023-40df-8d6e-e816e612befe)